obeli-sk/obelisk/README.md

 - Fully replayable with persistent execution log.
 - Executed in a WASM sandbox.
 - Automatic retries on failures.
-- Support for spawning child executions in join sets and structured concurrency.
+- Support for spawning child executions with structured concurrency.
 - Distributed sagas (planned).

 ### **Webhook Endpoints**